Australia boasts a sophisticated and diverse banking sector. The sector is a central artery in the body of Australia's economy.

 Gen Advisory has the depth of experience to advise ADIs and FinTechs on the following:

 As has been widely publicized, banks globally need to adjust to a new, more challenging era for banking.
 Australian ADIs and FinTechs are no exception.

 During the 2007-2008 GFC, Australia’s well-managed and supervised ADIs helped keep our country out of recession.
 Unlike our overseas peers, Australian ADIs continued to make healthy profits during the GFC.

 The situation today is arguably more challenging than a decade ago.
-Australian ADIs are currently are being squeezed by the new world of ultra-low interest rates, subdued credit growth and low inflation.
+Australian ADIs are currently being squeezed by the new world of ultra-low interest rates, subdued credit growth, and low inflation.
 With mortgage lending rates projected to continue to fall, ADI net interest margins (NIMs) are likely to face sustained downward pressure.

 In Gen Advisory’s view, further challenges to Australian ADIs will come in the form of: